HTTP Status Codes Explained: Meanings and Common Errors

 5XX server errors: A barrier to search engine crawling

 5XX server errors—like 500 Internal Server Error or 503 Service Unavailable—indicate problems on the server side, and these problems will often prevent both users and search engine bots from accessing the page.
-These errors can often slow down (or completely stop) search engines from crawling your site, which can result in negative impact on your SEO.
+These errors can often slow down (or completely stop) search engines from crawling your site, which can result in a negative impact on your SEO.
 In fact, frequent or prolonged 5XX errors can sometimes cause sites to be deindexed by search engines.
 Server errors should be resolved as quickly as possible, not only to boost SEO but also to maintain a good user experience.

 There are several ways to check HTTP status codes, including using browser developer tools, Google Search Console, and crawling tools: